Maggie Pierce (soccer)

-Margaret Julia Pierce (born August 10, 2001) is an American professional soccer player who plays as a midfielder or defender for USL Super League club Carolina Ascent.
+Margaret Julia Pierce (born August 10, 2001) is an American professional soccer player who plays as a midfielder or defender for Irish Women's Premier Division club Shelbourne.
 She played college soccer for the North Carolina Tar Heels.
-She has also previously played for Shelbourne.

 Early life

 Pierce was born in New York City as one of three daughters to Scott and Jennifer Pierce.
 She grew up in Cary, North Carolina, and attended Cardinal Gibbons High School and Crossroads Flex High School.
 She announced her verbal commitment to the University of North Carolina at age 14.
 In two seasons at Cardinal Gibbons, she scored 31 goals in 34 games, earned all-state and All-American honors, and helped the team to the state title game in 2017.
 She also ran track in high school.

 Pierce played club soccer for the North Carolina Courage Academy (previously CASL) in the Elite Clubs National League and the Girls' Development Academy.
 She also played for Oak City United in the Women's Premier Soccer League.
 TopDrawerSoccer ranked Pierce as the 35th-best prospect of the 2019 class.